For one undrafted free agent, chasing NFL dream means honoring his father’s legacy

 Stewart felt angry.
 He didn’t understand why this happened to his family.
 Even when his dreams started coming true — electrifying Nimitz High as a freshman quarterback — he thought often about his dad not being there to see it.
 Early in his sophomore year, he told Coach Robert Toomer he wanted to quit.

 Hold up, Toomer said.
 He called a meeting with Stewart and his mother.
 Stewart was rebelling at home, sometimes refusing to clean his room, other times getting an attitude.
-But now Tamara was struggling at work, and Stewart felt responsible, as the man of the house, to provide for the family.
+But now Johnson was struggling at work, and Stewart felt responsible, as the man of the house, to provide for the family.

-In the meeting, Tamara told her son he couldn’t fix everything.
+In the meeting, Johnson told her son he couldn’t fix everything.
 She insisted he do what he loved as long as he could.
-Stewart cried because he didn’t want to see his mother struggle; Tamara cried because she wished his weight weren’t so heavy.
+Stewart cried because he didn’t want to see his mother struggle; Johnson cried because she wished his weight weren’t so heavy.

 “Her doing that gave him permission to get through the struggle and enjoy his life,” Toomer said.
 “She said, ‘I will be there for you.’ ”

-Afterward, Tamara asked Toomer for his help.
+Afterward, Johnson asked Toomer for his help.
 The coach channeled Darrell Sr., reminding Stewart to be responsible in the neighborhood, teaching him how to give a good interview and preparing a 30-second “elevator pitch” to impress college recruiters.

 Stewart, a chatterbox, responded.
 They talked about “girls, what was going on at home, the streets,” Toomer said.
 Toomer called Stewart on Father’s Day, when the teenager struggled the most, and Stewart realized his coach meant what he said about being there for him.
 Soon, Stewart had a new nickname for Toomer: “Pop.”

-It was around that time that Michigan State assistant coach Terrence Samuel flew to Texas because he heard from a friend that Nimitz, his alma mater, had a receiver worth checking out.
+It was around that time that Michigan State assistant coach Terrence Samuel flew to Texas because he heard from a friend that Nimitz, his alma mater, had a wide receiver worth checking out.
 Within minutes of meeting, Samuel and Stewart were in discussion about old teachers and football rivals.
-They realized they both grew up in Greenspoint, not far from each other, and both played receiver and quarterback.
-Samuel, who had been a receiver at Purdue in the 1990s, found himself trying to persuade Stewart to follow his path to the Big Ten.
+They realized they both grew up in Greenspoint, not far from each other, and both played wide receiver and quarterback.
+Samuel, who had been a wide receiver at Purdue in the 1990s, found himself trying to persuade Stewart to follow his path to the Big Ten.

 “It was like recruiting myself,” Samuel said.